nexcraftaipro/final/README.md

 - Process multiple images at once
 - AI-powered title, description and keyword generation
 - SVG-to-PNG conversion for Gemini API compatibility
+- Embed metadata directly into image files for Windows File Explorer

 ## Technologies Used